eerotal/nsbcomp/README.md

 * This command compiles the file `examples/example.nssrc` and outputs the result to STDOUT.

-`python nsbcomp/nsbcomp.py -i examples/example.nssrc -o out.nsmin`
+`python nsbcomp/nsbcomp.py -i examples/* -o out.nsmin`
-* This command compiles the file `examples/example.nssrc` and outputs the result to the file `out.nsmin`.
+* This command compiles all of the files in the `examples` directory and outputs the concatenated result to the file `out.nsmin`.

 ## License information